 The timing for student loans can vary depending on whether you are looking at private or federal student loans.

 Federal student loans are generally disbursed once per term.
 The process for private student loans may vary depending on the lender.
 Read on for a detailed explanation on how long it takes to get a student loan and a few tips on the student loan process in general.

 Does the Length of Time Vary Between Loan Types?

-Additionally, there are also private lenders that offer a variety of student loan options.
+Additionally, there are also private lenders that offer private student loans.
 Moving forward, we’ll refer to the loans that come from the federal government as “federal loans” and the loans that come from private lenders as “private loans.”

-Once the student loan and aid process is complete, you’ll still have to wait to receive your funds.
-Your college is the one who will disburse your federal student loan funds .
-Generally, they disburse your loans once per term.
+Generally, the student’s college will disburse federal student loan funds at least once per term.
 Some colleges may be subject to a 30-day delay (past the first day of the payment period) when it comes time to disburse funds among first-time borrowers.

 Private loans come from private (aka non-government) lenders who don’t have the same set standards as federal loans.
 No private lender functions exactly the same as the next when it comes to interest rates and payment plans, which includes when you are required to begin student loan repayment.

 When applying for a private loan it’s very important that you clearly read the contract and know when loan repayment is expected.
 Private loans may not have the six-month grace period that federal loans offer.

 And they won’t necessarily offer fixed interest rates, which means your interest rates could increase over time if you opt for a variable-rate loan.